-1. Introduction
+Intr Oduction 3

-What is Whistleblowing and what is covered -
+1. What is Whistleblowing and what is covered 3

-Raising a concern - who can raise whistleblowing concerns
+2. Raising a concern - who can raise whistleblowing concerns 4

-4. Protection for Whistleblowers 5
+3. Protection for Whistleblowers 5

-5. Confidentiality and anonymity 6
+4. Confidentiality and anonymity 6

-6. Reporting a concern 7
+Reporting a concern

-7. Where to go for advice 7

-8. How my concern be dealt with - managers duty to report 7
+How my concern be dealt with - managers duty to report

-9. How my concern be dealt with (the procedure) 8
+7. How my concern be dealt with (the procedure) 8

-10. .
-Training, promotion and reporting 9
+8. Training, promotion and reporting 9

-11. .
-Monitoring and review 9
+9. Monitoring and review 9

-12. .
-Data Protection 10
+10. Data Protection 9

-App Appendix 1 - List of contacts10
+App Appendix 1 - List of contacts

-ΙαA Appendix 2 - Table of changes11
+App Appendix 2 - Table of changes1

-1. Introduction
+Introduction

-This Federation of Spixworth Schools is committed to providing a safe, supportive, open and honest working environment.
+The Federation of Spixworth Schools is committed to providing a safe, supportive, open and honest working environment.
 If you work for (or with) the schools, it is important to us that you feel confident and able to raise any concerns that you may have.